Why is Xanax a Controlled Substance?

 How Does Xanax Work?

-Xanax works by slowing down brain activity and relaxing the muscles.
+As per Nicole McDermott’s report published in Forbes, Xanax works by slowing down brain activity and relaxing the muscles.
 This effect is achieved by enhancing the impact of GABA, or gamma-aminobutyric acid, a key neurotransmitter responsible for calming and inhibitory functions in the brain.

-Within our body’s complex communication system, neurotransmitters act as chemical messengers facilitating communication among neurons.
-Among these neurotransmitters, GABA stands out.
-Serving as the primary inhibitory neurotransmitter, GABA reduces the likelihood of neuron firing or transmitting chemical messages.
+Serving as the primary inhibitory neurotransmitter, GABA reduces the likelihood of neurons firing or transmitting chemical messages.
 This function of GABA contributes to various calming processes, including muscle relaxation, decreased brain activity, and sleep regulation.

 Who Is at Risk for Xanax Addiction?